In 2014, Our Daily Bread celebrated 30 years of providing help and hope to struggling residents of the Fairfax County area.

 As circumstances in Fairfax County changed, the soup kitchen closed and gave way to volunteers making and delivering sandwiches to homeless families living in motels along Route 50 in Fairfax.
 Then, because delivered groceries offered more variety and independence, Our Daily Bread began delivering supplemental groceries each week.

 While many organizations and programs developed to assist the homeless, Our Daily Bread recognized a need that was going unmet—serving those families who, while not homeless, were in financial crisis and in danger of “falling through the cracks.”
 These families and individuals live from paycheck to paycheck, and unexpected expenses can send them spiraling from self-sufficiency to the brink of homelessness.
 As the cost of housing in Fairfax County rose sharply through the 1990s and 2000s, rent claimed a greater and greater share of these families’ resources, leaving little left over to meet other needs or provide a financial cushion for emergencies.

-Our Daily Bread responded to this urgent need.
-Today, the families we help are likely to be members of the working poor often juggling multiple jobs, as well as the elderly and disabled.
+Today, the families we help are likely to be members of the working poor – often juggling multiple jobs, the elderly and disabled, or those who were financially secure but have found themselves in crisis due to job loss, debt or health issues.
 More than half of those we serve are children.

 We are able to provide these services because of donations and volunteer support of thousands of caring community members each year.
 We welcome everyone to get involved: